Every generation celebrates the potential of youth.

 How great when every-generation eNTHUSIASM also extends to adults in life's second half!

-WITH HELP FROM ALL GENERATIONS, YES!
+WITH ALL GENERATIONS HELPING, YES!
 INSPIRES ADULTS OVER FIFTY

 And no matter what your age, you fit into this YES!
 Young Enough to Serve picture.